 - Coordinates a referral to the appropriate inpatient, outpatient, or self-help resources.

-- Documents evaluation, admission, and discharge instructions on approved hospital forms and ensures compliance with documentation procedures.
+- Documents admission instructions on approved hospital forms and ensures compliance with NW documentation procedures.

 - Maintains regular work attendance and starts work at scheduled time.

 - Prioritizes patient care to complete assignments in a timely manner.

 - Accepts accountability for own practice and development.

 - Identifies and evaluates professional goals on a yearly basis and fulfills professional goals within established time frames.

 - Demonstrates initiative for self-directed professional growth and continued competence.